apiato/documentation/versioned_docs/version-9.x/getting-started/installation.md

 ### A.1) Using Docker (with Laradock) {#Using-Docker-With-Laradock}

 **Laradock** is a Docker PHP development environment.
-It facilitate running PHP Apps on Docker.
+It facilitates running PHP Apps on Docker.

 1) Install [Laradock](https://github.com/LaraDock/laradock#installation).